Blank and Traceable Calendars 2019-2020 and Calendar Notebook

-This calendar bundle, created by school-based Occupational Therapist Thia Triggs, provides differentiated instruction for students to participate during calendar time and morning work.
+This calendar bundle, created by school-based Occupational Therapist Thia Triggs, provides differentiated instruction and practice of numeral formations through participating in functional tasks – making calendars.
+The calendar notebook resource allows for push-in participation during calendar time and morning work.
 You select any or all sheets for each month; sheets can be repeated as many times as desired within one month.
 Three levels of difficulty are included for the calendars – blank, start dots and traceable calendars.
 Great for individual or group therapy sessions.
 Reinforce your student’s IEP math and ELA goals while focusing on your own therapeutic objectives.

 Details: 51 MB ZIP File – PDF documents are delivered electronically immediately following payment.
 Calendar pages are black and white (with green start dots).